One South Church

 One South Church (formally United Bank Tower and UniSource Energy Tower) is a 23 story office building located in Tucson, Arizona.

 At 23 stories high, One South Church is the tallest building in Tucson, and is a prominent fixture in the city's skyline.
-"The Tower", or the "Copper Building" as it is often referred to by locals, is home to a variety of office tenants, including New York Life, Regus, and some of Arizona's largest law firms.
+"The Tallest Building Downtown", or "The One with the Blue Roof" as it is often referred to by locals, is home to a variety of office tenants, including New York Life, Regus, and some of Arizona's largest law firms.
 The building has its own parking garage located underneath the building.